Archit327/AZ900-/Azure VMware solution.md

 ## vSphere

-- It is known as VMware infrasructure.
+- It is known as VMware infrastructure.
 - It is collection of all the VMware server virtualization products which includes
   - ESXi hypervisor
   - vCenter management software